SA-UNetv2: Rethinking Spatial Attention U-Net for Retinal Vessel Segmentation: Experiments

 \textbf{Component Analysis} Since SA-UNet, compared to a U-Net with the same channel configuration (16, 32, 64, 128), has already demonstrated the effectiveness of DropBlock and the SA module in the bottleneck, this study directly adopts SA-UNet as the baseline for ablation (Table~\ref{tab:tab2}), using BCE as the unified loss.
 Replacing BN and ReLU with GN and SiLU increases F1 from 82.17 to 82.49 and Jaccard from 69.77 to 70.22, validating the impact of improved normalization and activation.
 Reducing the channel configuration from (16, 32, 64, 128) to (16, 32, 48, 64) halves the parameters while slightly improving performance, indicating that a lightweight design retains sufficient feature capacity.
 Introducing the SA module into skip connections does not yield further gains, suggesting this location is unsuitable—likely due to the semantic gap between encoder and decoder—thus confirming the original design.
 Ultimately, SA-UNetv2 integrates GN, SiLU, the compact configuration, and the CSA module, achieving the best performance (F1 82.75, Jaccard 70.60, MCC 81.21) with only 0.26M parameters and 21.19 GFLOPs, striking a balance between accuracy and efficiency.

-\textbf{Loss Function Analysis} We further evaluated the impact of different loss function combinations on model performance, as shown in Table~\ref{tab:loss_ablation}.
-Using BCE alone achieved strong overall results (F1 82.75, ACC 96.99) and the highest specificity (98.38).
-In contrast, using MCC alone resulted in slightly lower ACC and AUC but yielded a notable improvement in sensitivity (84.35), highlighting its advantage in capturing minority class features.
-When combining BCE and MCC, the 0.5:0.5 weighting yielded the best overall performance, with F1 (82.82), Jaccard (70.69), and MCC (81.27) reaching the highest values, while maintaining a good balance between sensitivity and specificity.
-Therefore, SA-UNetv2 adopts an equally weighted BCE+MCC loss to ensure optimization stability and maintain strong performance across multiple evaluation metrics.
+\textbf{Loss Function Analysis} We further evaluate the effect of different loss combinations on DRIVE, as shown in Table~\ref{tab:loss_ablation}..
+BCE alone achieves strong overall results (F1 82.75, ACC 96.99) and highest specificity (98.38).
+In contrast, MCC alone slightly lowers ACC and AUC but improves sensitivity (84.35), demonstrating its advantage in capturing minority class features.
+Combining BCE and MCC with equal weighting (0.5:0.5) yields the best overall performance, with the highest F1 (82.82), Jaccard (70.69), and MCC (81.27), while maintaining a good balance between sensitivity and specificity.
+Therefore, SA-UNetv2 adopts the equally weighted BCE+MCC loss to ensure stable optimization and consistently strong performance across multiple metrics.